mpfdavis/outputcache/README.md

 ## Headers

-- Will add 'x-output-cache ms/ht ttl swr' to the response headers to indicate a miss/hit the ttl of the response in cache and the value of the staleWhileRevalidate in cache if in use
+- Will add 'x-output-cache ms/ht {ttl} {swr}' to the response headers to indicate a miss/hit the ttl of the response in cache and the value of the staleWhileRevalidate in cache if in use
 - Will honour all headers assigned to the original response, including for redirects
 - The x-output-cache header can be disabled by setting noHeaders to true